edenlabllc/kodjin.cli/docs/command-server.md

 ```

 ## list
 The `list` command displays all currently configured FHIR servers, including the default server (if set).
 This helps users quickly view available servers and manage their configurations.
+Default server id always listed first, then all servers with names in alphabetical order, and then all other servers in alphabetical order.

 **Usage:**
 ```shell